Which of the following makes a true statement?

 They entertain people and take their minds off government waste.

-They help the American public monitor and influence government
+They help the American public monitor and influence government officials.

 They research current issues and report directly to federal, executive, and legislative groups.